Chocolate Banana Bread

 This post may contain affiliate links.
 Read my full disclosure policy.

-I usually think of banana bread as something to eat for breakfast (or, let’s be honest, something to cut a tiny slice from every time you walk through the kitchen) but this chocolate banana bread is so decadent, you could really top it with a scoop of vanilla ice cream and call it dessert.
-Chocolate chips and cocoa powder give it deep chocolate flavor, while the addition of sour cream makes it rich and tender.
+I usually think of banana bread as a breakfast treat (or, let’s be honest, something you grab a little slice of every time you pass through the kitchen).
+But this chocolate banana bread is so rich and decadent, you could easily top it with a scoop of vanilla ice cream and call it dessert.
+With chocolate chips and cocoa powder for a double dose of chocolate and sour cream to keep it irresistibly moist, this quick bread is always a family favorite.

 What You’ll Need To Make Chocolate Banana Bread